Videomancer

 - Connect the YPbPr outputs to a monitor or capture device

-- Set ANALOG VIDEO OUT to YUV
+- Set Analog Out Mode to YUV

 RGB Sync on Green (SoG) component out